 Lean Six Sigma is a methodology for increasing organizational productivity and efficiency through a structured problem solving process called DMAIC (define, measure, analyze, improve, and control).
 The focus is on improving organizational systems and work processes.

 The advanced certificate in Lean Six Sigma is for engineers, process-improvement facilitators, and other practitioners looking to increase their effectiveness or enhance their qualifications to broaden their careers.
 Industry certifications such as lean six sigma green belt and black belt are not the focus of this academic program, but students interested in obtaining these credentials are well prepared to do so after the deep topical coverage offered in this advanced certificate program.
-See Lean Six Sigma for Students or contact the program office for details.
+See Lean Six Sigma for Students on the Center for Quality and Applied Statistics website or contact the program office for details.

 Lean Six Sigma, advanced certificate, typical course sequence